ries-lab/DECODE_Cloud_JobFetcher/README.md

 #### Run the Docker container
 `docker run --env-file .env --gpus '"device=0"' -v <PATH_HOST_BASE>:<PATH_BASE> -v /var/run/docker.sock:/var/run/docker.sock --add-host=host.docker.internal:host-gateway jobfetcher:latest`, where:
  - `<PATH_HOST_BASE>` and `<PATH_BASE>` are set as above.
- - `--add-host=host.docker.internal:host-gateway jobfetcher:latest` is required only when running Linux.
+ - `--add-host=host.docker.internal:host-gateway` is required only when running Linux.
  - The `--gpus '"device=0"'` option specifies which GPUs the worker should be able to use. `--gpus all` selects all GPUs, but you typically want to select which GPU to reserve, and if you have many, run multiple workers each with one reserved GPU.

 ## Test locally